Overcoming Obstacles. Personal Story of Tragedy to Triumph

 Craft Your Life Purpose & Mission to Overcome Obstacles

 The 14th century Frenchman, Michele de Montaigne correctly noted that:

 “The soul which has no fixed purpose in life is lost.
 To be everywhere is to be nowhere.”

-Purpose or Mission: The Number One Key to a Fulfilling Life of Meaning and Success - A Personal Story.
+Purpose and Mission: #1 Key to a Fulfilling, Successful Life - A Personal Story.

 It was late spring of my high school senior year.
 About a month from graduation.
 I was a terribly lost soul, recovering from a serious drug problem and a highly dysfunctional family.